Three Sisters (1970 film): Critical

+Variety wrote: "Pic, which boasts the very satisfying translation by Moura Budberg, is ... not quite a direct record of the play, nor is it quite a complete reinterpretation or reconception of the legit staging.
+In between the two extremes, it moves around strikingly attracive sets by Josef Svoboda, lovngly photographed by Geoffrey Unsworth, with only a few filmic diversions, i.e., a flash forward to the duel between Tuseénbach and Solloni, another to visualize the sisters' longing for a distant Moscow".

+Boxoffice wrote: "Regular subscribers of the [American Film Theatre's] first season should find this absorbing fare and applaud the decision to release the only production not made especially for the series.
+Sheila Reid as the brother's wife has the most radical character change, from backward peasant girl to shrewish mistress of the manor; those who wait for her comeuppance at the hands of outspoken sister Plowright will be disappointed."

-The film was apparently not widely reviewed in either its 1970 British or its 1974 US releases.
-Following the US release, the prominent critic Judith Crist wrote, "Once again we are faced with a neither-film-nor-play production, but it is, in Moura Budberg's liberal but satisfying translation and under Olivier's semi-cinematic direction, one at very least to fascinate devotees of the play. ...
+Critic Judith Crist wrote, "Once again we are faced with a neither-film-nor-play production, but it is, in Moura Budberg's liberal but satisfying translation and under Olivier's semi-cinematic direction, one at very least to fascinate devotees of the play. ...
 Through several performances, in Geoffrey Unsworth's luscious cinematography (and I mean the adjective in praise of the uncluttered and naturally generated flow his work deserves), and in the pacing there is somehow a sensuality and a sexuality underlying the work that I had not hitherto felt."

 Molly Haskell wrote that the film "boasts in Joan Plowright's Masha the finest performance I have seen or ever hope to see of one of Chekhov's greatest women characters."